Bongani Mayosi: Early life and education

-Mayosi was the second son of Nontle, a professional nurse, and George Timketson Sikhumbuzo Mayosi, a medical doctor, and was born on 28 January 1967, in the small town of Nqamakwe.
+Mayosi was the second son of Nontle, a professional nurse, and George Timketson Sikhumbuzo Mayosi, an Obstetrician, and was born on 28 January 1967, in the small town of Nqamakwe.
 He attended primary school in Upper Ngculu village, Nqamakwe.
 He completed his secondary school at St. John's College in Umthatha.
 At the age of 15, he received the top marks in the Independent Transkei's matric exams.
 At the University of KwaZulu-Natal, he earned his first two degrees—a BMedSci in 1986 and an MB ChB the following year—both at the top of his class.

 At Port Elizabeth's Livingstone Hospital, he served as an intern.
 The next year, he relocated to Cape Town to serve as a senior house officer.
-Afterwards, he began his rotation as a medical registrar at the University of Cape Town (UCT)and Groote Schuur Hospital and completed his training as a specialist.
+Afterwards, he began his rotation as a medical registrar at the University of Cape Town (UCT) and Groote Schuur Hospital and completed his training as a specialist.
 Following this, he was given the Oxford Nuffield Medical Scholarship, to study for a D.Phil in cardiovascular medicine at the University of Oxford while working with Prof. Hugh Watkins on a research focusing on cardiovascular genetics.
 After returning from Oxford, he finished his cardiology clinical training.